What to Expect Before and After Cataract Surgery

 What Happens in the Operating Room and Post Op

-Although I knew I supposed to be sedated, I believed that I would be awake during surgery.
+Although I knew I was supposed to be sedated, I believed that I would be awake during surgery.
 Nurses put drops in my eye to numb them, and my head was put in restraints to prevent any movement.
 I was unaware of everything that happened in the OR after the surgeon came in to mark the astigmatism in my eye.
 During my second surgery, I was aware of something being taped over my eye lids to keep them from moving, and could hear some murmuring in the background.
+I did not feel any pain whatsoever.
 When the surgery was done, I could feel tape being removed and a nurse cleaned around my eye and eye lids with an antiseptic.
 Before I knew it, I was back in my room where my husband waited.
 A few more drops were put in my eye, probably antibacterial agents, then I was told to get dressed, get something to eat and go over to the doctor's office for a post op visit.
 From check-in to check-out, it took about 2 hours.

-While I was in surgery, the hospital staff gave my husband a post-op kit containing protective sunglasses and a protective plastic eye cover with tape to use at night so that my eye was not accidentally bumped.
+While I was in surgery, the hospital staff provided my husband with a post-op kit containing protective sunglasses and a protective plastic eye cover with tape to use at night so that my eye was not accidentally bumped.
 I also had prescriptions for 4 different drops that I would take 4 times a day for a week, then gradually cutting down on the number and frequency of medications.
 These drops are to help the healing process and to prevent infection.
 There were also artificial tears to sooth the eyes if they became dry.

 A post op visit is needed very soon after the surgery to make sure the new lens is in exactly the right place and that the incision looks good.
 Some doctors require the patient to return the next day for an office visit.
 In my case, I was told to go directly to the surgeon's office after my release from the hospital.
 There his associate examined me and made sure I was clear on the post-op instructions.
 Although my eye was watery and a little blurry, I could already see with my new lens.
 In fact, we had to remove the corrective lens from my eye glasses because it was no longer needed.
 The day after my second surgery, I put away my glasses for good.